brunnopleffken/addictive-community/README.md

 ## Contribute

-We're glad you're interested to help develop Addictive Community to grow.
+We're glad you're interested to help develop Addictive Community.
 Be part of it reading our [Contribution Guidelines](https://github.com/brunnopleffken/addictive-community/blob/master/CONTRIBUTE.md).

 ## About the Author ##